A Powerful Force for good since 1961

 History of Outward Bound in the United States

 The history of Outward Bound in the United States began in the early 1950s when Josh Miner, an American who taught under Hahn at the Gordonstoun School in Scotland, was inspired by Hahn's philosophy and teaching model.
-Over the ensuing decade, and with the support of other inspired individuals, Miner founded the Outward Bound movement in the United States based upon the principles of hands-on learning through outdoor adventure by creating the U.S.-based Outward Bound School in 1961.
-The first U.S.-based course, C-1, had 35 students who set off on June 16, 1962, in the Colorado Rockies.
-2012 marks Outward Bound's Golden Anniversary and 50 years of leading the way in outdoor education in the United States.
+Over the ensuing decade, and with the support of other inspired and capable individuals, Miner founded the Outward Bound movement in the United States and established the first U.S.-based Outward Bound School in 1961.
+This first Outward Bound School was founded on the principles of hands-on learning through outdoor adventure.
+In 1962, Outward Bound led its first U.S.-based course.
+C-1, had 35 students who set off on June 16 in the Colorado Rockies.
+2012 marked Outward Bound's Golden Anniversary and 50 years of leading the way in experiential education in the United States.

-Outward Bound gave rise to an entire outdoor education industry in the U.S. Today, with its nationwide system of wilderness courses, special programming for at-risk youth, professional and group programs, and community-centric programming such as Centers and Expeditionary Learning Schools, Outward Bound is dedicated to helping people learn through challenging experiences so that they can grow individually and in the process become more active in the communities where they live and work.
+Outward Bound gave rise to an entire outdoor education industry in the U.S. Today, with its nationwide system of wilderness courses, special programming for at-risk youth, professional and group programs, and community-centric programming spanning the continent, it is as strong and relevant as ever.
+Hundreds of courses are delivered each year through a national network of regional schools, and we serve thousands of students with diverse interests, varying physical abilities and social backgrounds.